braver/isotope-ui/README.md

 ## Fonts
-I'm packaging a number of fonts that were designed especially for user interfaces with this theme.
+This package includes a number of fonts that were designed especially for user interfaces.
 You can pick and choose without having to find and install anything:

 - Cantarell - the system font for GNOME 3 (by Dave Crossland)
 - Clear Sans - Intel's new font (by Daniel Ratighan)